 The first technical paper that Mary Jackson and K.R.
 Czarnecki has co-authored was titled 'Effects of nose angle and Mach number on transition on cones at supersonic speeds' in 1961.

 In this flight study, they were essentially aiming to make precise estimates of the transition Reynolds numbers that will be used to design aircraft and missiles.

 She went on to lead an experiment with Czarnecki in the same year entitled 'Boundary-layer transition on a group of blunt nose shapes at a Mach number of 2.20'.
 They were interested in discovering the key factors that influenced the boundary-layer transition which greatly impacts the local surface temperatures and heat-transfer rates.
 These are extremely crucial factors in designing missile noses.

 Later on in 1970, the two engineers -Jackson and Czarnecki- co-authored a research paper again called 'Theoretical pressure distributions over arbitrarily shaped periodic waves in subsonic compressible flow and comparison with experiment'.
 This is the part where my inner, geeky engineer comes out.
 Let me explain - they basically used the Fourier series to find a solution for the case of random or arbitrarily shaped, periodic waves by extending the existing theoretical solutions for the case of an infinitely repeating set of sinusoidal waves (sine waves).

 The core of this study is to essentially understand the mechanisms that induce surface roughness drag on an aircraft at either subsonic or supersonic speed.
 Possessing this kind of knowledge would theoretically lead to attaining optimal aircraft performance.
-My mind is blown!
-I have read countless engineering and physics research papers before during my engineering student years and this is by far one of my favorite technical reports.

 [Image Source: NASA Langley Center]